No-Reference Light Field Image Quality Assessment Based on Spatial-Angular Measurement: Proposed Method

 Since aforementioned methods are generally trained and tested on various splits of a single dataset, it is interesting to know whether the algorithm is dataset dependent.
 To verify that our proposed model does not depend on the dataset, we choose the same distortion in MPI-LFA and Win5-LID.
 Specifically, we trained proposed model on Win5-LID dataset, and tested it on the same distortions in MPI-LFA dataset.
 The results are shown in TABLE VII.
 Obviously, the proposed model still has good performance, which proves the generality of our proposed model.

-Additionally, we compare the proposed NR-LFQA with LF-IQM \cite{8632960} regarding to time complexity on Win5-LID dataset.
-From Table VIII, we can find that the proposed method is verified to have lower computation time.
-One possible explanation is that different from traditional LFI-QA metrics, our proposed algorithm can relieve the complex computation of estimating depth maps.
+As shown in the above table, we compare the proposed NR-LFQA with state-of-the-art quality assessment algorithms regarding to time complexity on Win5-LID dataset.
+Besides, we also list the SRCC, LCC, RMSE and OR performance values for fair comparison.
+From TABLE VIII, we can find that the proposed method is verified to have lower computation time compared to the LFI RR metric (i.e. LF-IQM \cite{8632960}).
+One possible explanation is that different from traditional LFI-QA metrics, our proposed algorithm does not introduce the complex computation of depth map estimation.
+Generally, our proposed NR-LFQA is in the same level of time complexity compared with state-of-the-art 3D metrics.
+Moreover, the proposed NR-LFQA demonstrates the best SRCC, LCC, RMSE and OR performance among all schemes.